- Go Hiking

-Find the kiosk at the rear of the parking area, and continue past the gate onto the Lower Awosting Carriageway (also known as the Peters Kill Road).
-Almost immediately, you’ll see a sign on the left that marks the start of the yellow-blazed Mossy Glen Path.
+Find the kiosk at the rear of the parking area, and continue past the gate onto the Lower Awosting Carriage Road.
+Almost immediately, you’ll see a sign on the left that marks the start of the yellow-blazed Mossy Glen Trail.
 Turn left and follow this trail, which passes through an attractive forest of hemlock and mountain laurel.
-In about half a mile, the trail approaches the carriageway, then turns sharply left and descends to the Peters Kill, which it crosses on a footbridge.
-This spot is particularly beautiful, with a large pool in the stream just downstream.
+In about half a mile, the trail approaches the carriage road, then turns sharply left and descends to the Peters Kill, which it crosses on a footbridge.
 NOTE: This footbridge was washed away by Hurricane Irene in August 2011.
-The Park hopes to replace it in spring 2013.
+As of October 2013 it had not yet been replaced.
 In the meantime, it is possible to cross the stream on rocks if the water is low, but the crossing may not be possible if the water is high.

 Follow the yellow-blazed trail as it turns right a short distance beyond the bridge and begins to parallel the stream.
-For the next mile, the trail remains close to the stream, at times coming out on open rock slabs which slope towards the stream.
+For most of the way, the trail remains close to the stream, at times coming out on open rock slabs which slope towards the stream.
 Rhododendron and white pine may be found along the trail, together with hemlock and mountain laurel.

-After passing through a relatively open area, with stunted pitch pines and an understory of blueberries, the Mossy Glen Path ends at the blue-blazed Blueberry Run Path.
-Turn left and follow this blue-blazed trail, which climbs steadily through mountain laurel and blueberries.
-After a while, the grade moderates, and the trail crosses the Upper Awosting Carriageway.
+In another mile, the Mossy Glen Trail ends in an open area, with stunted pitch pines and an understory of blueberries.
+Turn left here onto the blue-blazed Blueberry Run Trail, which climbs steadily through mountain laurel and blueberries.
+After a while, the grade moderates, and the trail crosses the Upper Awosting Carriage Road.

-The Blueberry Run Path heads into the woods for a short distance, then turns right and begins to parallel the carriageway on a level route.
+After heading into the woods for a short distance, the Blueberry Run Trail turns right and begins to parallel the carriage road on a level route.
 For the next half mile, the trail proceeds through dense mountain laurel thickets (in full bloom in late June).
 After crossing under a power line, the trail bears left and begins a gradual climb.

-For the next mile, the trail alternates between level stretches and climbs, gaining about 300 feet in elevation.
+During the next mile, the trail gains about 300 feet in elevation.
 It proceeds through mountain laurel, hemlock, blueberries and pitch pines, with a short stretch through a dark hemlock forest.
 Along the way, the trail traverses a number of rock slabs, with cairns indicating the route.
 Towards the end of this section, the Blueberry Run Path emerges onto two expansive conglomerate rock slabs, both covered with stunted pitch pines and blueberries.
 The first of these rock slabs offers a north-facing view over the Catskill Mountains.

-After reaching an open rock ledge at the highest point on the trail, the Blueberry Run Path descends slightly to end at the Castle Point Carriageway.
-Turn left onto the carriageway, and almost immediately you’ll reach Castle Point, a steep promontory with panoramic views.
-Lake Awosting is below to the west, and Sam's Point may be seen to the southwest (near the communications towers visible in the distance).
+After reaching an open rock ledge at the highest point on the trail, the Blueberry Run Path descends slightly to end at the Castle Point Carriage Road.
+Turn left onto the carriage road, and almost immediately you’ll reach Castle Point, a steep promontory with panoramic views.
+Lake Awosting is below to the west, and Sam's Point may be seen to the southwest (to the left of the communications towers visible in the distance).
 Directly ahead (south) you can see Hamilton Point, another rock promontory, and the cliffs of Gertrude’s Nose may be seen across Palmaghatt Ravine to the east.
 This is a good place to take a break and enjoy the views.

-When you’re ready to continue, walk back from the viewpoint to the Castle Point Carriageway and turn right (east) onto the carriageway, which is marked with blue diamond blazes.
-This carriageway is open to bicyclists, as well as hikers, and you should be alert for approaching bicycles.
+When you’re ready to continue, walk back from the viewpoint to the Castle Point Carriage Road and turn right (east) onto the road, which is marked with blue diamond blazes.
+This carriage road is open to bicyclists, as well as hikers, and you should be alert for approaching bicycles.
 The road is wide enough to accommodate both hikers and bicyclists, but hikers should move to the side to permit bicycles to pass.

-In another quarter of a mile, the yellow-blazed Hamilton Point Carriageway leaves to the right, but you should continue ahead on the blue-blazed Castle Point Carriageway.
-The carriageway climbs slightly and then begins a steady descent.
+In another quarter of a mile, the yellow-blazed Hamilton Point Carriage Road leaves to the right, but you should continue ahead on the blue-blazed Castle Point Carriage Road.
+The carriage road climbs slightly and then begins a steady descent.
 In about half a mile, you’ll come to an open area (the site of a former golf course), with views of the Catskills to the left.
-Soon afterwards, the Castle Point Carriageway ends at a junction with the Minnewaska Carriageway, near the shore of Lake Minnewaska.
+Soon afterwards, the Castle Point Carriage Road ends at a junction with the Lake Minnewaska Carriage Road, near the shore of Lake Minnewaska.

-Turn left onto the Minnewaska Carriageway, which soon makes a sharp switchback turn (do not follow the road that heads west from the point of the switchback) and descends to reach the swimming area on Lake Minnewaska.
-There are broad views across the lake here, and you might want to avail yourself of the opportunity to take a swim (changing rooms are provided, and restrooms are also located here).
+Turn left onto the Lake Minnewaska Carriage Road, which soon makes a sharp switchback turn (do not follow the road that heads west from the point of the switchback) and descends to reach the swimming area on Lake Minnewaska.
+There are broad views across the lake here, and, in season, when lifeguards are on duty, you might want to avail yourself of the opportunity to take a swim (changing rooms are provided, and restrooms are also located here).

-Continue ahead and climb to an intersection with the Scenic Sunset Carriageway.
-Turn sharply left and follow the Scenic Sunset Carriageway, which descends on switchbacks, passing a north-facing viewpoint.
-When the carriageway ends at the base of the descent, turn right, cross the bridge over the Peters Kill, then turn left at the gatehouse and follow the park access road back to the Awosting parking area where the hike began.
+Continue ahead and climb to an intersection with the Sunset Carriage Road.
+Turn sharply left and follow the Sunset Carriage Road, which descends on switchbacks, passing a north-facing viewpoint.
+When the carriage road ends at the base of the descent, turn right, cross the bridge over the Peters Kill, then turn left at the gatehouse and follow the park access road back to the Awosting parking area where the hike began.